 Debt Funds invest in Government bonds, debentures, and other such reliable assets.
 These are safe investments and have fixed returns and very little risk involved.
 However, the returns generated on them are taxable as per income tax slabs.
 Pick debt funds if you’d rather have safe, ensured returns over other higher-risk options.

 Balanced Funds are consolidated funds composing of both debt and equity investments.
 They are an ideal balance between returns and risk.
 However, the returns to risk equation depend on the composition of the fund.
 There will be higher risk involved if more than 60-70% of the fund is composed of equity and only 30-40% is in bonds/debentures.

-#2 – Choose Mutual Funds Based on Your Investment Goals
+2. Choose Mutual Funds Based on Your Investment Goals

 Liquid Funds are ideal for short-term investors who want to set aside some money for emergencies or any upcoming financial burden.
 You can earn a moderate return by taking a minimal risk in a very short period.